fabienne088/immo-eliza-ml/README.md

     - The `drafts` directory contains Jupyter notebooks (`*.ipynb`) where you can see step by step cleaning, splitting and preprocessing of the data.
 Inluding try-outs of model training and evalution.
 Open these notebooks in Jupyter Notebook or JupyterLab to view the analyses and results.

 4. **Access models**:
-    - The `models` directory contains a Linear Regression  and a Random Forest Regression model.
+    - The `models` directory contains a LinearRegression  and a RandomForestRegression model.
 Including training and evaluation.

 5. **Work with Data**:
     - The `data` directory contains the dataset used for preprocessing.
 You can find both raw and clean versions of the dataset.
 Explore the data files to understand their structure and contents.